albionlawrence/fluid_lectures/_sources/chapter2/Reynolds_number.md

 Another use of this scaling is that since in dimensionless coordinates only the Reynolds number appears, we know that if we rescale $L$, $U$, and $\nu$ so that the geometry of a configuration is the same and the Reynolds number does not change, the geometry of the flow is identical.
-Thus, for example, if we wan to understand the behavior of the flow around a full-sized wing, or a boat in the water, we can do a laboratory experiment with a much smaller wing or model boat if we change
+Thus, for example, if we want to understand the behavior of the flow around a full-sized wing, or a boat in the water, we can do a laboratory experiment with a much smaller wing or model boat if we change
 $L$ and $\nu$ as well so that the Reynolds number does not change.
 For a nice discussion of the uses of similarity, see {cite:p}`doi:10.1063/PT.3.1258`.